 George Halvorson is Chair and CEO of the Institute for InterGroup Understanding.
 He has served for more than 30 years as CEO of six different health care delivery and financing organizations in the U.S., and he helped start similar health care organizations in several other countries.
 Halvorson served for more than a decade as Chair and CEO of Kaiser Permanente, beginning that role in 2002.

-Currently Halvorson is chair of the First 5 Commission for Children and Families for the State of California.
-In 2013, Governor Jerry Brown appointed Halvorson to a four-year term as chair.
+Halvorson is currently Chair of the First 5 Commission for Children and Families for the State of California.
+In 2013 Governor Jerry Brown appointed Halvorson to a four-year term as Chair, and then re-appointed him to another four years in 2017.
 The Commission uses roughly $500 million each year — raised from tobacco taxes — to provide support and education to children in California from birth to 5 years old.

 The Institute for InterGroup Understanding works on issues of racism, prejudice, discrimination, misogyny, and InterGroup stress and conflict.
-Halvorson has now written four books on those topics, which are all available as teaching materials from the Institute.
+Halvorson has written four books on those topics, which are all available as teaching materials from the Institute.

-The books and the Institute website explain how our instinctive behaviors steer us into conflict in various intergroup settings, and outline and explain steps we can and should take to create intergroup Peace.
+The books and the Institute website explain how our instinctive behaviors steer us into conflict in various intergroup settings, and outline and explain the steps we should take to create intergroup Peace.